-The College of Engineering is housed in Wood-Mar Hall.
-The office suite is located on the second floor, with most of the engineering labs on the first floor.
+The College of Engineering offices and engineering labs are housed in Wood-Mar Hall.
 The lab space is outfitted with the latest engineering equipment and software.
-The remaining labs are housed in the adjoining Edwards-Holman Science Center, along with the physics lab and additional computer labs.
+Additional labs are housed in the adjoining Edwards-Holman Science Center, along with the physics lab and additional computer labs.

 - Computer-Aided Design (CAD) Laboratory

 - Machine Shop